1351914167/SXU-Andriod-pro/README.md

 # SXU-Andriod-pro
-private project
-use for practice
+private project used for practice